specify/webportal-installer/README.md

 web portal.
 For a more advanced configuration providing automatic updates, see below.

-1. Unpack this repository on your server.
+1. Clone the Web Portal 2.0 repository by clicking on the green button (Clone or Download) at the top of the page and unpack it on your server.

+  This will install Solr on the server.

 2. Use the Specify Data Export tool to create a Web Portal export zip file (see the Specify 6 Data Export documentation) for each collection to be hosted in the portal.